sigau/easy_irods_commands/README.md

 easicmd is a python script written to facilitate/automate the use of irods for new users and add the autocompletion for some irods commands by using prompt_toolkit module.

 ## Dependancies
-- python 3.6 for the f-string (the script can be rewritten fo older version of python by replacing f-string by str.format())
+- python 3.6 for the f-string (the script can be rewritten for older version of python by replacing f-string by str.format())
-- [prompt_toolkit](https://python-prompt-toolkit.readthedocs.io/en/master/) (the script install it the first time your run it if it's not already install)
+- [prompt_toolkit](https://python-prompt-toolkit.readthedocs.io/en/master/) (the script install it the first time you run it if it's not already install)

 ## Commands
 ```
 Possible COMMANDS :

 	add_meta	: add_meta or add_meta [irods path]
-		  if you don't give an irods path you'll be ask an option ([f] for file or [C] for a folder) then you will have to chose your object help by autocompletion
+		  if you don't give an irods path you'll be asked an option ([f] for file or [C] for a folder) then you will have to chose your object help by autocompletion

 	help	: print this help and leave
 	idush	: equivalent to du -sh for an irods folder

-	imkdir	 : imkdir -p reinforce by auto completion
+	imkdir	 : imkdir -p reinforce by autocompletion

 	irm	: irm [option]
-		 option are [-f] for a file and [-C] for a folder
+		 options are [-f] for a file and [-C] for a folder
 		 allow to irm one or multiple (if * used) folder/file in irods.
 You don't need to know the path in irods as it will be helped by autocompletion

 	pull	: pull [option] [local path]
-		  irsync/iget folder/file from irods to local with auto completion
+		  irsync/iget folder/file from irods to local with autocompletion
 		  For a file add option -f
 		  For a folder add option -C
 		  path can be full path or '.' for current folder